 Built in 1903, the Arcade Nashville is a mall that’s just minutes away from Riverfront Park.
 Here, you’ll find an assortment of great shops, art galleries, restaurants, pubs, salons and more

 While in Nashville, you just have to stop into Big Time Boots and try on a pair!
 They have a vast selection of boots, western wear and accessories.

 If you’ve ever tasted a Goo Goo cluster, then this sweet shop in downtown Nashville needs no explanation.
-For a delicious departure from sightseeing, head over to The Goo Goo Shop and Dessert bar to grab up some of these tasty treats—as well as a variety of others, including retro candies and many unique Nashville-themed items to take home.
+For a delicious departure from sightseeing, head over to Goo Goo Chocolate Co. to grab up some of these tasty treats—as well as a variety of others, including retro candies and many unique Nashville-themed items to take home.
 The dessert bar serves up coffee, pie, milkshakes and much more.